 If this application fee causes you to wince, know that several of the top travel rewards credit cards offer statement credits toward the cost of TSA Precheck applications.
 To take advantage of this benefit, you usually just have to charge the application fee to your card.
 Keep in mind that this benefit is usually applicable to either TSA Precheck or Global Entry (a similar program that covers international flights entering the U.S.) periodically, but not to both programs at once.
 Cards that offer this benefit typically will provide a statement credit of up to $100 for Global Entry or $85 for TSA Precheck.

 You might want to apply for Global Entry instead since many travelers who participate in that program also receive access to TSA Precheck security.
-As you decide which of these programs is best for you, here are a few of the credit cards that currently offer a TSA Precheck application fee statement credit benefit:
+As you decide which of these programs is best for you, consider applying for a travel credit card.
+Some travel cards cover your program fee for you or provide a statement credit to help cover the cost.

 What Is CLEAR?